Chaki Khela

 Playing Area: A flat, open space is required, such as a village ground measuring 100 sq feet. divided into two courts by a midline.

-The primary goal is to toss or roll the chaki accurately at a target , to a designated area.
+The primary goal is to toss or roll the chaki accurately at a target, to a designated area.
+Alternatively, it may involve passing the chaki among players while evading opponents.

 The team winning the toss flags off the match by hitting the chaki placed at the middle of a line in the centre of the field.
-A player holding the chakibadi,which is a little higher than his waist, hits the chaki.
-The strike ought to be savagely forceful and sharply skilful so as to make the chaki should cross the boundary and fetch points for his team.
+A player holding the badi, which is a little higher than his waist, hits the chaki.
+The strike ought to be savagely forceful and sharply skilful so as to make the chaki cross the boundary and fetch points for his team.

 When a player hits the chaki and it enters his team’s area before crossing over the boundary, the opponent team earns two points as bonus.
-If the chakibadi slips off the hands of a player, the other team wins four points.
+If the badi slips off the hands of a player, the other team wins four points.
 If the chaki touches the striker’s body, the other team gets a free hit.
-A row of chakiis kept in reserve in case the chaki in the game gets lost after being hit.
+A row of chakis kept in reserve in case the chaki in the game gets lost after being hit.

 Players decide the order through a toss or a simple counting method.